cyChop/java-implementation-comparer/README.md

 3. **Result**: a comparison of results:
   * ``REF``: for the reference (first) result, either if results both point to the same sector or both are ``void`` or ``null``;
   * ``== REF``: for a result equal to the reference result (using the ``.equals(Object)`` method);

   * ``!= REF``: for a result not equal to the reference result (using the ``.equals(Object)`` method).
+## Warning

+> **This project is a generalisation of a utility I wrote for myself.
+It is not mature yet and I have detected some discrepancies.
+I intend to make it better, but it is under a heap of other projects at the moment.**
+> **Use therefore at your own risk.
+Any feedback welcome.**

 ## How to use?